top of page

 WORK

-Re-Move is a large-scale audio-visual installation created by Urban Projections and composer CJ Mirra, in collaboration with Inspire Youth Arts and young people from Nottinghamshire.
-Premiering at Nottingham Light Night 2023, the work transforms historic architecture into an immersive space for reflection on climate change and displacement.
+Re-Move is a large-scale audio-visual installation by Urban Projections and composer CJ Mirra, developed in collaboration with Inspire Youth Arts and young people from Nottinghamshire.
+Premiering at Nottingham Light Night 2023, the work uses projection and sound to transform historic architecture into a space for reflection on climate, movement and displacement.

-Building on themes explored in States of Matter (2022), which examined climate change through the lens of water cycles, Re-Move shifts the focus to people and lived experience.
-The work was developed in collaboration with Dr. Tom Vickers, Associate Professor of Sociology at Nottingham Trent University, whose research into migration, borders, and social justice informed the installation.
-Audio clips from Dr. Vickers’s interviews with UK-based climate refugees are woven into the soundscape, grounding the piece in real stories and lived truths.
+Re-Move builds on earlier work, States of Matter (2022), shifting the focus from environmental systems to lived experience.
+It was developed in dialogue with Tom Vickers at Nottingham Trent University, whose research into migration and social justice informed the piece.
+Audio drawn from interviews with people affected by climate displacement is woven into the soundscape, grounding the work in real experiences without becoming didactic.

 Re-Move